santiag0m/IBIO4680/07-BSDS/readme.md

 - A brief description of the selected segmentation methods, why did you choose them?, did you make any modification, or  enhancements? why?
 - What are the hyper parameters of these methods, what do they mean?, how could you choose them?
 - What  does the precision-recall curve tells us?, what would be the ideal result?
-- Results for the BSDS benchmark (full test set) for the three methods.
+- Results for the BSDS benchmark (**full test set**) for the three methods.
 Do not forget to include a graphic where you compare the curves you generated for the three methods.
-- Among the methods you developed, which one works best, why? do you think your selection of K could improve/worsen the results?
+- Among the methods you developed, which one works best, why?
 - Did you beat Pablo, No? why?
 - On the last Lab, you made a simple comparison of segmentation methods, does the BSDS benchmark has similar results (i.e. your best algorithm remains the best), why? or why not?
 - What seems to be the limitations of the algorithms you developed?
 Again execution time and resource usage are not our main concern.